 SEARCY, Ark. – “From homeless to Harvard”… to Harding.
 Liz Murray, the woman behind the story, will speak on Oct.
 28 at the American Studies Institute’s (ASI) Educator’s Night.

 At the age of 15, Murray was living alone and homeless after drugs ravaged her parents’ lives and split up the family.
-Nonetheless, she went on to complete high school in two years and received degrees from Harvard and Columbia.
+Nonetheless, after a stint in residential rehab she went on to complete high school in two years and received degrees from Harvard and Columbia.
 In 2003, a TV movie of her life aired called Homeless to Harvard: The Liz Murray Story.
 Now she is a traveling speaker, New York Times bestselling author and co-founder and executive director of The Arthur Project, a progressive mentoring program for middle schoolers.

 According to the National Association of Women Lawyers, “Liz is a powerful mix of humor, inspiration, and humility.
 She kept the audience in rapt attention while telling her deeply moving story of resilience.”